21+ Awesome Reasons Why We Should Recycle More

 15. Creates New Demand

-Developing the routine of recycling and purchasing recycled products ramps up demand for more recycled products, hence, minimizing waste and improving the economy.
-Most American companies rely largely on recycling programs to supply the required materials for their recycled products.
-In fact, according to statistics, the recycling industry is raking in over $100 billion in revenue each year.
+Developing the recycling routine and purchasing recycled products ramps up demand for more recycled products, minimizing waste and improving the economy.

 16. Ensures a Truly Sustainable Future

-Planet earth harbors a limited amount of natural resources and restricted capacity to recycle waste.
-By recycling, we are doing two great things to our future: minimizing our immediate effect on planet earth and developing sustainable practices for future generations.
+By recycling, we are doing two great things for our planet and future: minimizing our immediate effect on Earth and developing sustainable practices for future generations.

 17. Accumulation of Waste Causes Deadly Diseases

-Poor disposal and accumulation of waste in landfills leads to the emission of toxic and infectious gasses.
-If these gasses are inhaled over time, they may lead to a wide range of respiratory diseases such as asthma.
-Also, if the toxic liquids draining from landfills find a way into water sources, infectious diseases like diarrhea, typhoid, and dysentery could spread.
+Poor disposal and accumulation of waste in landfills lead to the emission of toxic and infectious gasses.
+If these gases are inhaled over time, they may lead to a wide range of respiratory diseases, such as asthma.

 18. Maintains Groundwater Quality

-If landfills are allowed to accumulate, they can impact the quality of groundwater.
-Most landfill management companies do not make any effort to treat their landfills.
+If landfills are allowed to accumulate, they can impact groundwater quality.
+Most landfill management companies do not try to treat their landfills.
 They only throw the waste in a dug-up hole and bury it.
-A big percentage of waste thrown in landfills is neither eco-friendly nor biodegradable, and the contaminants occurring in these wastes may find a way to groundwater supply, making it unsafe for consumption.

 19. Clean Cities and Neighborhoods

-The average American utilizes about 2,500,000 plastic bottles each hour.
-Not everyone is responsible enough to throw the plastics in the right place.
 The plastics end up scattered in city streets and neighborhoods, leaving these places looking unsightly.
-Recycling will ensure these plastics never occur in the streets as people will be picking them up to sell to recycling companies.
+Recycling will ensure these plastics never occur on the streets as people pick them up to sell to recycling companies.

 20. Keeps Waste Collection Costs Down

 The cost of collecting garbage from every neighborhood is relatively expensive.
-Large trucks have to be deployed to pick up and transport the waste to landfills.
-Recycling has significantly reduced the cost of collection, as most garbage goes to recycling plants.
+Large trucks must be deployed to pick up and transport the waste to landfills.
+Statistically speaking, it takes $50 to send trash to landfills.

 21. Recycling Prevents Waste From Becoming Pollution

-Waste diversion directs garbage away from landfills or incinerators through reuse, recycling, composting or gas production through anaerobic digestion.
+Waste diversion directs garbage away from landfills or incinerators through reuse, recycling, composting, or gas production through anaerobic digestion.
 It prevents waste from becoming a source of pollution.

-We know that there is an enormous floating patch of garbage in the Pacific Ocean of the size twice the size of Texas.
+We know there is an enormous floating patch of garbage in the Pacific Ocean that is twice the size of Texas.
 Eventually, everything finds its way to the ocean.
-And it’s true that it was entirely preventable.
-When we recycle the materials, we prevent them from finding their way into the environment where they can be harmful to both people and animals.
+And it was indeed entirely preventable.

 22. We Need Less From the Earth

-We need fewer materials to take from nature more we reclaim from our own homes.
+We need fewer materials to take from nature and more we reclaim from our own homes.
 Recycling paper means less deforestation.
 Recycling metal means less mining and thereby less mining pollution.
-Keeping nature intact benefits every living organism, and more land is available for agriculture, for the wild and other uses.

 Share on: